hackersanddesigners/hackedorchestra_teensy/README.md

 All examples (incl the ones discussed [in video tutorial](https://www.pjrc.com/store/audio_tutorial_kit.html)) can be found under
 > Examples > Audio > Tutorial

-Everything under "tutorial" is quite useful to take a look at first, additionally interesting example sketches for us:
+Everything under "audio" is quite useful to take a look at first, additionally interesting example sketches for us:

 * Granular
 * Guitar